 It makes me think when I was a child, back in England.
 We were all given a small bottle of milk at snack time which of course would be frowned upon today with so many allergies, but back then it worked.
-Lunch consisted of our neighborhood aunts, moms, who made the lunches, and we were greeted with warm, smiley faces at lunch-time from people who happily served nutritious home made food.
+Lunch consisted of our neighborhood aunts, moms, who made the lunches, and we were greeted with warm, smiley faces at lunch-time from people who happily served nutritious home made style food in the cafeteria setting.
 It was something to look forward to.
-IN reading about Penn Trafford High School who lost approx. $40,000 of reimbursement funds from the government by opting out of the school lunch program, have actually sold $50,000 in their cafeteria.
+IN reading about the Penn Trafford High School which lost approx. $40,000 of reimbursement funds from the government by opting out of the school lunch program, the school has actually sold $50,000 in their cafeteria.
 More importantly, the children are happy, and surely healthier too?

 I greatly enjoyed Jamie Oliver’s television show the other year when he traveled around California, and elsewhere in the U.S. trying to revamp the school lunch program.
 He not only taught the children better food habits, but showed (where allowed) the children how to prepare better foods, and in turn the schools how to prepare the foods on a budget and how delicious they could be.
 Unfortunately, many schools did not even allow him in.
 Sad.

-So while some can lament losing Michelle’s effort, I think this would be the perfect time in which to revamp the program which she initiated and just make it better..
+So while some can lament on losing Michelle’s program effort, I think this would be the perfect time in which to revamp the program which she initiated and just make it better..